 R. Neal Black served as Chief Executive Officer and President of Jos.
 A. Bank Clothiers, Inc., a designer, retailer and direct marketer of men’s tailored and casual clothing, from 2008 to 2014.
 During his tenure, Mr. Black helped grow the business from $100 million to $1 billion in revenue, until 2014 when the business was acquired by The Men’s Wearhouse.
 He also served on the corporate board of the Jos.
 A. Bank Clothiers, Inc. from 2008 to 2014.
 Prior to joining Jos.
 A. Bank Clothiers in 2000, Mr. Black served as Senior Vice President and General Merchandising Manager of the department store chain Proffitt’s, Inc., from 1998 to 2000.
 Prior to his tenure with Proffitt’s, Inc., Mr. Black served as Senior Vice President and General Merchandising Manager as well as Senior Vice President of Product Development of Venture Stores, Inc., from 1995 to 1998.
 He served as Vice President and General Merchandising Manager as well as Vice President and Divisional Merchandising Manager of Gottschalks, Inc., from 1992 to 1995.
 Prior to his tenure with Gottschalks, Inc., Mr. Black served as President and General Manager of Design Linens, Inc., a series of retail stores owned by a home textile and bed linen distributor, from 1983 to 1992.
 Since 2014, Mr. Black has served on the Board of Advisors of Custom Cut Clothiers International.
 He brings to the Board his significant leadership skills as well as extensive expertise in retail operations and management.

-Lauren R. Hobart has served as Executive Vice President and Chief Customer and Digital Officer of Dick’s Sporting Goods, Inc. since February 2017.
-Ms. Hobart also has served as President of The Dick’s Sporting Goods Foundation since 2012.
+Lauren R. Hobart has served as President of Dick’s Sporting Goods, Inc. since May of 2017.
+Her prior role was Executive Vice President and Chief Customer and Digital Officer of Dick’s Sporting Goods, Inc. Ms. Hobart also has served as President of The Dick’s Sporting Goods Foundation since 2012.
 Previously, Ms. Hobart served as Executive Vice President and Chief Marketing Officer of Dick’s Sporting Goods from 2015 until February 2017 and as Senior Vice President and Chief Marketing Officer of Dick’s Sporting Goods from 2011 to 2015.
 Ms. Hobart held a variety of management positions with Pepsi-Cola North America from 1997 until 2011, including Chief Marketing Officer, Carbonated Soft Drinks Brand.
 She began her career in the banking industry having six years of experience with JPMorgan Chase & Company and Wells Fargo Bank.
 Ms. Hobart brings to the Board her marketing and strategic planning skills as a senior marketing executive at Fortune 500 companies.
 She also provides valuable insight into consumer needs and marketplace trends currently influencing the retail industry.

 Kate S. Lavelle has over 20 years of experience in finance and accounting, including 12 years in the restaurant and food service industry.
 Ms. Lavelle served as the Executive Vice President and Chief Financial Officer of Dunkin’ Brands, Inc. from December 2004 until July 2010.
 She served as Global Senior Vice President for Finance and Chief Accounting Officer of LSG Sky Chefs, a wholly owned subsidiary of Lufthansa Airlines, from January 2003 until August 2004.
 Mrs. Lavelle served in various other management positions for LSG Sky Chefs, from March 1998 until January 2003.
 She began her career at Arthur Andersen LLP where for more than 10 years she served as Senior Audit Manager in charge of administration of audits and other professional engagements.
 From 2005 until July 2007, Ms. Lavelle served as a Director of Swift & Company, an American food processing company which was acquired in 2007 by JBS S.A., a Brazilian company.
 From May 2013 to May 2015, she served as a director of Jones Lang LaSalle, a global financial and professional services firm specializing in commercial real estate services and investment management.
 With over 20 years of experience in the finance and accounting industry, and six of those years as the Chief Financial Officer of a large, multi-brand, franchised quick-service restaurant business, Ms. Lavelle brings to the Board her extensive expertise in finance and direct knowledge and understanding of restaurant operations and management.